Language: EN

 (2 + 3) * 4

-5 * 4 // the parenthesis (2+3) is calculated first
+5 * 4 // the parentheses (2+3) are calculated first

-20 // finally we multiply, resulting in 20
+20 // finally, we multiply, resulting in 20

 • Parentheses: Operators within parentheses are evaluated first.
-Parentheses are used to alter the precedence and force the desired order of evaluation.
+Parentheses are used to alter precedence and force the desired order of evaluation.

 • Addition and subtraction: These operators are evaluated after multiplication, division, and modulus.
 Like the previous operators, they are evaluated from left to right unless parentheses are used.